 Korean automakers, Hyundai and Kia, have both issued new fire risk recalls for vehicles that can ignite and catch fire.

-According to Consumer Reports, the recalled vehicles include 2016-2018 Hyundai Santa Fe, 2017-2018 Hyundai Santa Fe Sport, 2019 Hyundai Santa Fe XL, 2014-2015 Hyundai Tucson, 2014-2016 Kia Sportage SUVs, and 2016-2018 Kia K900 sedans.
+According to Consumer Reports, the recalled vehicles include 2016-2018 Hyundai Santa Fe, 2017-2018 Hyundai Santa Fe Sport, 2019 Hyundai Santa Fe XL, 2014-2015 Hyundai Tucson, 2014-2016 Kia Sportage SUVs, and the 2016–2018 Kia K900 sedans.
 The two automakers have the same corporate parent and share parts, designs, and suppliers.
-Hyundai and Kia want vehicle owners to park outdoors and away from structures due to the fire risk.
+Due to the fire risk, Hyundai and Kia want vehicle owners to park outdoors and away from structures.
 They should park outdoors until repairs are complete.

 Fire Risk Issue with the Vehicles